sarcars/FinalProject/README.md

-# Presentation
-### U.S. College Admissions
-What Colleges/Universities are in the U.S. & how can they be grouped to compare student demographics?
+# US Colleges and University Comparison

+There are many factors to consider when choosing a college or University.
+How are schools the same?
+How are they different?
+How are they comparable?
+T

 For this project, we choose to look at U.S. college admission information as it provided considerable datasets.
-We will be using clustering models to determine the best predictions for our data.
-In order to conduct this predictive modeling endeavor, we sourced our data from [Kaggle.com](https://www.kaggle.com/datasets/samsonqian/college-admissions) which featured a csv file with information from 2010 to 2014.
+We used a clustering models to determine the best predictions for our data.
+In order to conduct this predictive modeling endeavor, we sourced our data from [Kaggle.com](https://www.kaggle.com/datasets/samsonqian/college-admissions) which featured a csv file with information from 2010 to 2014

 # Database
 ## Segment 1